 I would name Sir John Monash as the best general on the western front in Europe.

-Born in Melbourne in 1865, Monash excelled as a student of law, arts and engineering at the University of Melbourne.
+Born in Melbourne in 1865, Monash excelled as a student.
+Monash was dux of Scotch College in Melbourne in 1881.
+He then continued on his studies as a student of law, arts and engineering at the University of Melbourne.
 In 1887, he joined Melbourne University’s Metropolitan Brigade of the Garrison Artillery, marking the beginning of his military career.

 His was a career so celebrated and exceptional, that Australia’s most significant contribution to the Australian Remembrance Trail on the Western Front—the Sir John Monash Centre, is named after him.